Mount Snow: History

+Mount Snow's most recently built fixed-grip chair, the Discovery Shuttle, was installed in 1998.
+The lift, a Yan triple chair, was purchased from another resort, as Yan had gone bankrupt two years earlier after the detachable accidents.

+In February 2007, Mount Snow was bought by Peak Resorts.

+In 2011, Mount Snow replaced the aging Summit Local fixed-grip triple with the Bluebird Express, New England's first high-speed detachable six-pack bubble, which quickly became Mount Snow's flagship lift.
+It was installed by Leitner-Poma, who also renovated the Grand Summit Express the same year with terminal upgrades and new chairs.

+On September 24, 2019, Peak Resorts, along with Mount Snow, was purchased by Vail Resorts, joining Vail's portfolio of 37 resorts and its Epic Pass.

+Mount Snow's most recent chairlift changes occurred in 2022.
+The Sunbrook quad was replaced by a high-speed quad, the Sunbrook Express.
+The Sundance Express, a high-speed six-pack, replaced both the Tumbleweed and Sundance fixed-grip triples.
+Both lifts were installed by Doppelmayr..

 Mount Snow's Kelly Clark, bronze medalist of 2014 Olympic Women's half-pipe, won the first American gold medal of the 2002 Winter Olympics in Salt Lake City in women's half-pipe.
 She is a graduate of the Mount Snow Academy and the first athlete from Mount Snow to win an Olympic gold medal.
 Another Mount Snow Academy graduate, Devin Logan, won the silver medal of the 2014 Winter Olympics in Sochi in the Olympic debut of slopestyle.
 Eliza Outtrim, who placed 6th in women's moguls, also attended MSA.

 In January 2009, Mount Snow hosted the winter Dew Tour.
 It was the first action sports tour for winter sports and is owned and operated by Alli, the Alliance of Action Sports.
 Many of the top athletes in action sports from around the world participated in the Winter Dew Tour.
 Athletes such as Shaun White, Hannah Teter, Tanner Hall, Andreas Wiig, Gretchen Bleiler, Simon Dumont, Sarah Burke, and Travis Rice all vied for the Dew Cup, awarded at season's end.

-The resort was operated by Peak Resorts, which bought it along with Attitash, in February 2007.
-In July 2019, Peak Resorts announced it entered a merger agreement with Vail Resorts and closed on the deal on September 24, 2019.
-After that, Mount Snow joined Vail Resorts' portfolio of 37 resorts and its Epic Pass.